 At the Women’s Huron Valley Correctional Facility in Ypsilanti, treating addiction is a main focus.

-According to an ACLU report issued earlier this month, the fastest-growing prison population in the United States is women.
-There are currently more than 200,000 women behind bars in the U.S., one-half to two-thirds of them there for nonviolent drug crimes – and many are addicts.
+According to an ACLU report, the fastest-growing prison population in the United States is women.
+There are currently more than 200,000 women behind bars in the U.S., one-half to two-thirds of them there for nonviolent drug crimes – and many have addictions.

 In Michigan, there is only one prison facility for women, the Women’s Huron Valley Correctional Facility (WHV), located in Ypsilanti.
 Treating addiction among the population has long been a main focus for the facility.
 Assistant Deputy Karri Osterhout says it’s difficult to pinpoint exactly how many of the inmates are in there for opiates, specifically, but that “what you see in society you also see in the prison community.”

-For recovering opioid addicts who are soon to be paroled, Osterhout says, “We’ve … gotten into the business of medication-assisted treatment for those who are eligible.”
+For people who are recovering from opioid use disorder and who are soon to be paroled, Osterhout says, “We’ve … gotten into the business of medication-assisted treatment for those who are eligible.”
 The prison’s Vivitrol program involves an injection of extended-release naltrexone, an opioid-blocking medication, paired with continued treatment outside of the facility.
-Four Michigan counties currently work with the women’s prison on its Vivitrol program: Wayne, Oakland, Macomb and Monroe.
+Four Michigan counties currently work with the women’s prison on its Vivitrol program: Wayne, Oakland, Macomb, and Monroe.

-Vivitrol, as an extended opioid-blocking medication, has questionably marketed itself to criminal justice officials.
-It doesn’t deny this part of its marketing strategy.
-Other types of medication-assisted treatment, like buprenorphine/naloxone and methadone, have a potential for diversion or misuse.
-Vivitrol suits the criminal justice system by removing responsibility from the individual.
+Vivitrol, an extended opioid-blocking medication, has questionably marketed itself to criminal justice officials.
+The drug’s manufacturer, Alkermes, doesn’t deny this part of its marketing strategy.
+Vivitrol suits the criminal justice system because it is not an opioid and it removes responsibility from the individual, limiting its potential for misuse.
 Whether or not it suits the patient is still up for debate, as it’s just one of three medications utilized for opioid use disorder.

 “At the end of [WHV treatment] then they’ll be meeting with healthcare and our medical team and our outpatient mental health team…to make sure that they have all the supports in place so that we can make sure they’re connected to those resources in the community to continue that medication-assisted treatment,” Osterhout continues.